SevenShepherd/SevenShepherd.github.io/_posts/2023-12-19-total-depravity.markdown

 # Total Depravity v.
 Total Inability

 Those who dislike the truth of total depravity may actually be thinking of total inability instead.

+> under construction

+# Conclusion

+I'd like to point out the following two verses, in the first, we have a good example of total depravity and our inability to save ourselves...

+> We are all infected and impure with sin.
+When we display our righteous deeds, they are nothing but filthy rags.
+Like autumn leaves, we wither and fall, and our sins sweep us away like the wind. &mdash; Isaiah 64:6 NLT

+... and in the second verse, we see that Christians can live righteously, and are expected to practice righteousness.
+In these examples they are not speaking of merit, they're speaking of fruit.

+> Little children, let no one deceive you.
+Whoever practices righteousness is righteous, as he is righteous. &mdash; 1 John 3:7 ESV

+> Some people may contradict our teaching, but **these are the wholesome teachings of the Lord Jesus Christ.
+These teachings promote a godly life.** 4 Anyone who teaches something different is arrogant and lacks understanding... &mdash; 1 Timothy 6:3-4 NLT

+The difference is, that every Christian understands that the righteousness they practice is not meritorious, it is for God's glory and a fruit of genuine saving faith.

+> <sup style="font-weight:bold;">16</sup> Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven. &mdash; Matthew 5:16 KJV

+Always learning.

 <script>
     var refTagger = {